thediveo/thediveo.github.io/tiddlywiki5.md

 # Re:TiddlyWiki 5

-My plugins for [TiddlyWiki5](https://www.tiddlywiki.com) (a unique non-linear notebook for capturing, organising and sharing complex information).
+My plugins for [TiddlyWiki&nbsp;5](https://www.tiddlywiki.com) (a unique non-linear notebook for capturing, organising and sharing complex information).
 These plugins extend your TiddlyWikis with new functionality:

-- Fonts
+- fonts
-- Video
+- video player functionality and theming
-- Plugin Development
+- TiddlyWiki&nsp;5 plugin development

 ## Fonts